KenPrz/KenPrz/README.md

 # 💫 About Me:
-I'm a passionate developer from the Philippine who specializes in frontend and backend web development.
+I'm a passionate developer from the Philippines who specializes in frontend and backend web development.
 I love building interactive and dynamic web applications, and I'm always eager to learn new technologies and improve my skills.

 ## 🌐 Socials: